Premium Leather iPad Pro Briefcase

 Doing a horizontal Brief was not something anyone expected.
 For us, it was a radical departure.
-We could have just did another 12.9 Flight Jacket and have been done with it.
-But you know me, I'm not really satisfied with just doing what's expected.
+We could have just done another 12.9 Flight Jacket and have been done with it.
+But you know me, I'm not satisfied with just doing what's expected.

-JKD: Do you think because the horizontal orientation is more familiar?
+JKD: Do you think its because the horizontal orientation is more familiar?